 However, it depends on what you want to buy and what you want to sell.

-Here are a couple of reasons why it can be difficult to sell used clothing:
+These are just a few of the reasons why it can be difficult to sell used clothing:

 - The owner of a consignment business is going to be very particular about the clothing they accept for their shop.
 Typically, these owners want clothing in only 1 or 2 niches.